 In addition to his ADR practice, Stephen regularly appears in superior courts across Australia in most areas of civil law, with particular emphasis on insurance, complex personal injury, civil litigation and liquor licensing matters.

 Stephen was admitted in 1973 and appointed Queens Counsel in 1992.
 He was President of the Law Society of South Australia in 1992-1993.

-Stephen is a member of the South Australian Bar Association and the Law Society of South Australia.
+Stephen is a member of the NSW Bar Association, the South Australian Bar Association and the Law Society of South Australia.